-Note: Valid characters include uppercase letters (A-Z), lowercase letters (a-z), numerals (0-9), space, and the following special characters:
+Note: Valid characters include uppercase letters (A-Z), lowercase letters (a-z), an Admin Group offers a visual key to the type of group.

 Icon Select an icon associated with an Admin Group.
-Associ-
+Associating an icon to

-Admin Stations Provide a list of Admin Stations that are to be included in this Admin Group.
-Only Admin Station types, such as a Web Admin UI or an Admin Phone, can be selected.
+Admin Stations Provide a list of Admin Stations that are to be included in this Admin

+Group.
+Only Admin Station types, such as a Web Admin UI or an

+Admin Phone, can be selected.